OfficeDev/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 grouped into one scenario.

 The technical specifications in the following table are included in the Exchange EWS Protocol Test Suites package.
-The version of technical specification MS-OXWSITEMID is v20150330 and the others are v20121003.
+The version of technical specification MS-OXWSCONT is v20220517.
+The version of MS-OXWSMTGS is v20200219.
+The version of MS-OXWSATT, MS-OXWSCORE, MS-OXWSMSG are v20191119.
+The version of MS-OXWSTASK is v20181211.
+And the version of MS-OXWSSYNC, MS-OXWSFOLD, MS-OXWSITEMID, MS-OXWSBTRF are v20181001.

 **Exchange EWS Protocol technical specifications**